 > sudo apt-get install scons

-This section lists additional software packages that must be installed on a Linux system before the Cafu source code can be compiled.
+Additional software packages must be installed on a Linux system before the Cafu source code can be compiled.

-On a fresh, newly installed Ubuntu 8.04 (Hardy Heron) system, you'll additionally need the following packages.
+On a fresh, newly installed Debian or Ubuntu system, you'll need the following packages.

 They can be installed at the command prompt with the